Skip to Content

 There 8-speed automatic transmission on the 2.5L Tucson seems to be experiencing issues with the shifter cable which can break and thus blocks you from engaging the shifter completely.
 One NHTSA report of a 2022 Tucson described it like this:

 The contact stated while driving approximately 30 MPH, the contact was unable to move the gear shifter.
 The vehicle was taken to the local dealer and diagnosed as a failure with the shifter cable.
-The dealer indicated that the vehicle was repaired; however, the failure reoccurred.
+The large dealer indicated that the vehicle was repaired; however, the failure reoccurred.
 The approximate failure mileage was 2,000.

 Source